 \begin{theorem} Let $P$ be the MH-like transition kernel on $(\calX, \scrF)$ generated by a proposal kernel $Q$ and an acceptance rate function $a$.
 A joint kernel $\bp \in \Gamma(P,P)$ if and only if it is generated by $\bq \in \Gamma(Q,Q)$ and an acceptance indicator coupling $\bb$ such that for any $x, y \in \calX$ and $\bxy \sim \bb(\xy,\xyp)$, we have \begin{enumerate} \item $\P(b_x=1 \g x,y,x') = a(x,x')$ for $Q(x,\cdot)$-almost all $x'$, and \item $\P(b_y=1 \g x,y,y')= a(y,y')$ for $Q(y,\cdot)$-almost all $y'$. \end{enumerate} \end{theorem}

-This result shows that all MH-like transition kernel couplings $\bp$ are `natural' in the sense that they arise from coupled proposals $\xyp \sim \bq(\xy, \cdot)$ that are accepted or rejected according to coupled acceptance indicators $(b_x, b_y) \sim \bb(\xy, \xyp)$.
-The $\bb$ conditions say that from any starting point $\xy$, the $x'$ and $y'$ proposals are marginally accepted at the rate given by $a$, potentially with complicated joint behavior.
-Theorem \ref{thm:repr} also confirms that simple conditions on the joint proposal and acceptance steps are enough to yield a kernel coupling $\bp$ in $\Gamma(P,P)$.
+This result shows that all MH-like transition kernel couplings $\bp$ are `natural' in the sense that they arise from coupled proposals $\xyp \sim \bq(\xy, \cdot)$ that are accepted or rejected according to coupled indicators ${ (b_x, b_y) \sim \bb(\xy, \xyp) }$.
+The $\bb$ conditions say that from any current state pair $\xy$, the $x'$ and $y'$ proposals are marginally accepted at the rate given by $a$, potentially with complicated joint behavior.
+Finally, Theorem \ref{thm:repr} confirms that simple conditions on the joint proposal and acceptance steps suffice to yield a kernel coupling $\bp$ in $\Gamma(P,P)$.

-It is not hard to show that $\bp \in \Gamma(P,P)$ when $\bp$ is generated by a proposal coupling $\bq$ and an acceptance indicator coupling $\bb$ with the properties given above.
-However, the converse requires a detailed understanding of the structure of transition kernel couplings.
-One challenge is as follows: a transition from a state pair $\xy$ to a measurable rectangle $A_x \times A_y$ with $x \not \in A_x$ and $y \not \in A_y$ can only occur if points $x' \neq x$ and $y' \neq y$ are proposed and accepted.
+It is simple to show that the combination of a proposal coupling $\bq$ and an acceptance indicator coupling $\bb$ with the properties above yields a kernel coupling $\bp \in \Gamma(P,P)$.
+The converse requires a deeper understanding of the structure of transition kernel couplings.
+An example of the difficulty is as follows.
+A transition from the state pair $\xy$ to a measurable rectangle $A_x \times A_y$ with $x \not \in A_x$ and $y \not \in A_y$ can only occur if points $x' \in A_x$ and $y' \in A_y$ are proposed and accepted.
 This makes it simple to work out the behavior of a hypothetical $\bq$ and $\bb$ on these sets.
-However, transitions to sets like $A_x \times \sy, \sx \times A_y, \sas \sx \times \sy$ can arise from the partial or full rejection of proposed moves to sets like $A_x \times \calX$, $\calX \times A_y$, and $\calX \times \calX$.
-It is more challenging to associate these transition probabilities with joint proposal and acceptance probabilities in a consistent way.
+However, transitions to ${A_x \times \sy}, {\sx \times A_y}, \sas \sx \times \sy$ can arise from the partial or full rejection of proposed moves to measurable subsets of $A_x \times \calX$, $\calX \times A_y$, and $\calX \times \calX$.
+It is challenging to relate all of these transition probabilities to joint proposal and acceptance measures in a consistent way.

-Nevertheless, we prove our Theorem~\ref{thm:repr} by constructing a mapping from an arbitrary kernel $\bp \in \Gamma(P,P)$ to a joint distribution $\bq$ on proposals $(x', y')$ and a coupling $\bb$ on acceptance indicators $\bxy$, such these reproduce $\bp$ and agree with the original proposal kernel $Q$ and acceptance rate function $a$.
-The first step of this procedure involves defining a collection of joint measures $\Phi$ on $\xyp$ and $\bxy$ with certain adding-up properties.
-A proposal coupling $\bq$ follows directly from $\Phi$, and a Radon--Nikodym argument shows that we can also extract an acceptance indicator coupling $\bb$ with the desired properties.
+Nevertheless, we prove Theorem~\ref{thm:repr} by constructing a mapping from an arbitrary kernel $\bp \in \Gamma(P,P)$ to a joint distribution $\bq$ on proposals $(x', y')$ and a coupling $\bb$ of acceptance indicators $\bxy$, such these reproduce $\bp$ and agree with the original proposal kernel $Q$ and acceptance rate function $a$.
+To do so, we define a collection of joint measures $\Phi$ on $\xyp$ and $\bxy$ with certain decomposition properties.
+This $\Phi$ implies a proposal coupling $\bq$, and a Radon--Nikodym argument then yields an acceptance indicator coupling $\bb$ with the desired properties.